vinitkumar/googlecl/README.md

 [![Downloads](https://pypip.in/d/google_cl/badge.png)](https://crate.io/package/google_cl)

-GoogleCL is a command line utility to use google services like youtube blogger etc.
+GoogleCL is a command line utility to use google services like youtube, blogger etc.

 It was built by Tom H. Miller from Google.
 Originally the project was hosted here [googlecl](https://code.google.com/p/googlecl/).
 Since